mjos7/my-portfolio/README.md

 Welcome to my portfolio page.
 Here you will find the following:

-- Profile Picture of me
+- Profile picture of me
-- Brief description of my specialty
+- Brief description of my focus
-- "About Me" section with a few paragraphs about my background.
+- "About Me" section with a few paragraphs about my background
-- "My Skills" section that list some of my development and product skills
+- "My Skills" section that list some of my development skills
 - "My Work" section that has links to my portfolio.
 There are a few placeholders here that will be filled in as more projects are complete.
 - Finally, in the "Let's Connect" section, I've provided a few different ways to connect with me including, Linkedin, Github, and email.

 ## Comments

-\*This is a work in progress and I intend to update the content and some of the styling as I continue to improve my skill set.
+- This is a work in progress and I intend to update the content and some of the styling as I continue to improve my skill set.

-Please don't hesitate to reach out if you have any suggestions or feedback
+- Please don't hesitate to reach out if you have any suggestions or feedback